FluffyMaguro/SC2_Coop_Overlay/README.md

 * 1.17 version (work in progress)

       - You can add notes to players that will show together with the winrate and games played
+      - Fixed random enemy units showing in your units stats
+      - H&H Mag-mines are shown separetedly and kills are correctly counted
       - Fixed respawning heroes showing one more death and creation
       - Small fixes and tweaks